benofbrown/darksouls/Elden_Ring.md

 - Get the map fragment and stone that lets you change the ash of war you use
 - Rescue Boc and talk until you get mushrooms
 - Grab the Gold Fowl Foot and Somber Smithing Stone [1]
 - Go towards the Third Church of Marika, grab the site of grace near the big arch that Kenneth Haight stands on.
-Go up the arch, ignore Kenneth, and grab the Fervor's Cookbook there then warp back.
+Go up the arch, ignore Kenneth, and grab the Fervor's Cookbook there then continue to the Third Church of Marika.
 - Get to Third Church of Marika, get the Flask of Wondrous Physick and Sacred Tear.
 Run South so you hear Blaidd howling, pick up the Trina's Lilies near the Runebear in the Mistwood Ruins.
 - Run to the Fort Haight West site of grace, travel back to the First Step.
 - Go to the Agheel Lake South site of grace, carry on South to the Weeping Peninsula, getting the Stonesword Key on the way.